RAID may refer to any of the following:

-Software stripping and Block Interleave (minimum 2 drives).
+Software stripping and block interleave (minimum 2 drives).
 Data is written to each drive in succession, each block going to the next available drive (striping) for a faster operation and less chance of overloaded.
 The volume can of course be much larger than any single drive.
-Since no redundancy is provided, the failure of a single drive will bring the system down.
-RAID 0 is the fastest and most efficient array type, but offers no fault-tolerance.
+Since no redundancy is provided, the failure of a single drive brings the system down.
+RAID 0 is the fastest and most efficient array type, but offers no fault tolerance.

-Disk Mirroring and Duplexing ( minimum 2 drives ).
+Disk mirroring and duplexing ( minimum 2 drives ).
 Drives are used in pairs and all data is written identically to both drives.
-Each drive can be duplexed by being connected to its own interface controller.
-The failure of one drive will not bring down the system, instead the other drive will continue to operate.
+Each drive can be duplexed by connecting to its own interface controller.
+The failure of one drive does not bring down the system.
+Instead, the other drive continues to operate.
 Of course, two drives are now used for the equivalent storage capacity of one drive.
 There is no performance gain with this level.
-The array of choice for performance-critical, fault-tolerant environments.
-Also, RAID 1 is the only choice for fault-tolerance if no more than two drives are desired.
+The array of choice for performance-critical, fault tolerant environments.
+Also, RAID 1 is the only choice for fault tolerance if no more than two drives are desired.

 Data striping and bit interleave.
 Data is written across each drive in succession, one bit at a time.
 Checksum data is recorded in a separate drive.
 RAID 2 is very slow for disk writes and seldom used today since ECC is embedded in almost all modern disk drives.

 Data striping with bit interleave and parity checking.
 RAID 3 is similar to lever 2, but more reliable.
 Data striping is done across the drives, one byte at a time.
-Usually 4 or 5 drives are used providing very high data transfer rates.
+Usually, 4 or 5 drives are used providing very high data transfer rates.
 One drive is dedicated to storing parity information.
-The failure of a single drive can be compensated by using the parity drive to reconstruct the failed drive contents.
+The failure of a single drive can be compensated using the parity drive to reconstruct the failed drive contents.
 Since the parity drive is accessed on every write operation, the writing of data tends to be slower.
-The failure of two drives or more can be a problem.
-RAID 3 can be used in data intensive environments with long sequential records to speed up data transfer.
-However, it does not allow multiple I/O operations to be overlapped and requires synchronized-spindle drives to avoid performance degradation with short records.
+The failure of two drives or more is a problem.
+RAID 3 is used in data intensive environments with long sequential records to speed up data transfer.
+However, it does not allow multiple I/O operations to be overlapped, and requires synchronized spindle drives to avoid performance degradation with short records.

-Note: RAID can be setup with multiple partitions instead of multiple drives for some protection if sectors of the drive become bad.
-However, if the drive fails you will lose all of your data.
-For any RAID setup it's best to use at least two drives to eliminate a single point of failure and total data loss.
+RAID can be set up with multiple partitions instead of multiple drives for some protection if sectors of the drive become bad.
+However, if the drive fails, you will lose all your data.
+For any RAID setup, it's best to use at least two drives to eliminate a single point of failure and total data loss.

 What is RAID 0/1?

-Some computer and RAID manufacturers have created their own scheme of labeling their RAID devices.
+Some computer and RAID manufacturers have created a scheme of labeling their RAID devices.
 For example, RAID 0/1 would mean that it combines the striping of RAID 0 with the mirroring of RAID 1.